sv1jsb/django-angular/README.md

 to support full CRUD operations on Posts, updated to latest version of Angular, and fixed all bugs.

 Gulp task for javascript files concatenation and minification.

+### mongo_sessions
+mongo_sessions is providing the mongodb engine for storing sessions.
+Copied form mongoengine 0.9 and adapted

+### mongo_auth
+mongo_auth is providing an abstract User class and MongoDB persistence.
+The commands createsuperuser and changepassword are implemented.
+You need to subclass the AbstractUser class, add customizations and login/logout views.

+### gulpstatic
 The gulpstatic app holds a management command for building static files with gulp first then calls django's collectstatic ignoring the static/javascripts directory.